 Even with its division on its climate, South Dakota has four seasons: spring with rain showers, summer with momentary humidity, falls with cool evenings, and winters varying from mild to extreme.

+But the ever-changing seasons don’t hamper South Dakota’s economy.
+The state is home to a solid agricultural base and one of the largest industries in agriculture.
 From time to time, South Dakota ranks among the top 10 states to produce hay, sunflowers, rye, honey, soybeans, corn, wheat, and cattle.

+Mining has been one of South Dakota’s most important economic factors until 2001 because the state was one of the country’s top gold producers.
 Nowadays, construction materials such as limestone, granite, sand, and gravel are now its most-mined resources.

 Table of Contents